 HOLLIE | 3 & 4YO Assistant "I especially enjoy cooking with children, working on big floor puzzles, playing ball games on the grass and reading stories to them."

 LESLEY | 3YO Assistant "Working at Helen Paul Kinder is always fun and every day is rewarding in some way.
 I feel very lucky to have a job that I enjoy so much."

 KYLIE | 3 & 4YO Assistant "I love being part of the children's growth and play, helping them to discover and discuss their interests and to expand on their learning."

 Statement of Philosophy

-We are guided in our practice by the Australian Government’s evidence-based National Early Years Learning Framework “Belonging, Being and Becoming”, and also the Victorian Government’s Victorian Early Years Learning and Development Framework.
-We uphold the Early Childhood Australia’s Early Childhood Code of Ethics (2006) and the UNICEF Convention on the Rights of the Child (1989).
+Our practices are informed by documents such as the Early Years Learning Framework, The Victorian Early Learning and Development Framework, The Early Childhood Code of Ethics and the Unicef Convention on the Rights of the Child.

-We value times of calm and stillness for children to gaze, wonder and reflect, balanced with the introduction of new ideas, stimulating experiences and inviting materials to inspire and engage the children’s hearts, minds and bodies.
-We believe that valuable ideas and questions can spring from times of stillness.
+We recognise the importance of opportunities for calm and stillness, so the children have time and space to gaze, wonder and reflect.
+We balance this with new ideas, stimulating experiences and inviting materials that inspire and engage the children’s hearts, minds and bodies.

-It is important to us that all children are happy and have a love of learning.
+It is important to us that all children experience times of happiness and a love of learning.